 - The body of this expedition vehicle has been built by a small, custom, boat builder.
-The construction techniques are similar to boat building ones.
+The construction techniques are similar to boat building ones or even yachts that are made from scratch and later decorated with the best FL Yacht Signs you can find at some websites online.
 All

 - components are marine Grade for safety and durability.
 The main camper box is constructed of foam/fiberglass panels, no metal is used for maximum thermal efficiency.